 - Upskilling the local supply chain to improve their performance on tenders and once they get to the site, so that they are better able to compete for work.

-Andy Burton, Project Manager at Coffey Construction, pictured presenting the Thirsk Falcons under 13 team with their new kit.
+Andy Burton, Project Manager at Coffey , pictured presenting the Thirsk Falcons U-13 team with their new kit.

-Coffey Group is now the proud sponsors of Tuam Swimming Club.
-We are providing the club with sports equipment for athletes of all levels.
+Coffey is a proud sponsor of Tuam Swimming Club providing the club with sports equipment for athletes of all levels.

-Supporting charities, both local and national, is part of the culture at Coffey Group.
-Our staff have raised much-needed money for small local charities and even made taking part in national fundraisers social occasions.
-Some of the charities that we have supported recently include Croi Heart and Stroke Charity, Cancer Care West, Macmillian Cancer Support and Movember.
+Supporting charities, both local and national, is part of the culture at Coffey.
+Our staff have raised much-needed money for a number of local charities and national fundraisers.
+Charities that we regularly support include Croi Heart and Stroke Charity, Cancer Care West, Macmillian Cancer Support, Movember and Cope Galway.

 Pictured at the cheque presentation following our head office Jersey Day fundraiser for Cancer Care West were David Solla Sobral, Rachel Dooley from Cancer Care West, Rebecca McDermott, Cheryl Winston and Sean Coffey.